What is a protocol deviation?

 Many sponsors require investigators to follow Good Clinical Practice (GCP) guidelines.
 The GCP Guidance for Industry states:

-If you have any questions regarding the specific sponsor deviation reporting requirements applicable to a project, please check with the sponsor and obtain clarification before the study enrollment begins.
+If investigators have any questions regarding a sponsor’s specific deviation reporting requirements, they should check with the sponsor and obtain clarification before the study enrollment begins.